-- 1.1.1 Neighbourhood Plans were introduced following the 2011 Localism Act as a means of getting local people involved in planning for the future development of their area.
-In a move away from regional strategies the opportunity became available for a degree of 'bottom up' control based upon the wishes and needs of local communities. - 1.1.2 Local plans represent the third tier of planning in England.
-In what is inevitably a hierarchical system, central government policy in the form of the National Planning Policy Framework (NPPF) takes precedence over other more local planning policy documents but the policies of the NPPF are of a general nature designed to apply to the country as a whole.
-At district level the planning document of greatest significance is the Local Plan.
+1.1.1 Neighbourhood Plans were introduced following the 2011 Localism Act as a means of getting local people involved in planning for the future development of their area.
+In a move away from regional strategies the opportunity became available for a degree of 'bottom up' control based upon the wishes and needs of local communities.

+1.1.2 Local plans represent the third tier of planning in England.
+In what is inevitably a hierarchical system, central government policy in the form of the National Planning Policy Framework (NPPF) and the National Planning Policy for Waste (NPPW) takes precedence over other more local planning policy documents but the policies of the NPPF are of a general nature designed to apply to the country as a whole.
+A part of the second tier of planning policy includes the county plans.
+For Thaxted these will be the Essex Local Minerals Plan (2014) and the Essex and Southend-on-Sea Waste Local Plan (2017) At district level the planning document of greatest significance is the Local Plan.
 In Uttlesford the current Local Plan which should determine the form, location and scale of development is still (at the time of writing) currently the 2005 adopted Local Plan.
 A new draft Local Plan was presented to an Examination in Public but was rejected by the inspector and a revised draft Plan is in the course of preparation.
 The Thaxted Neighbourhood Plan (the NP) is therefore being prepared in tandem with the Uttlesford Local Plan.
 It will provide a framework for the way that development is undertaken at a 'micro' level.
-It is based upon a detailed assessment of the physical characteristics of the village and the wishes of local people and is intended to both direct and control future development to align with what is needed rather than having it imposed by a rather more remote authority. - 1.1.3 There are now (2017) in the order of 350 neighbourhood plans that have been adopted nationwide.
+It is based upon a detailed assessment of the physical characteristics of the village and the wishes of local people and is intended to both direct and control future development to align with what is needed rather than having it imposed by a rather more remote authority.

+1.1.3 There are now (2017) in the order of 350 neighbourhood plans that have been adopted nationwide.
 They are statutory planning policy documents and therefore provide a very useful means by which communities can influence where development takes place.
 Once adopted, developers, local planning authorities and planning inquiry inspectors must take account of them.
 They will have gone through a thorough process of consultation and scrutiny and will therefore have full effect as guiding planning policies.